EMC China Lab

 Update time : 2026-01-22

-Canada imposes stringent market regULations on wireless communication and electronic devices. ic certification (Innovation, Science and Economic Development Canada Certification, formerly Industry Canada Certification) is a mandatory certification to ensure products comply with Canada’s radio spectrum, electromagnetic compatibility (EMC) and safety standards.
+Canada imposes stringent market regulations on wireless communication and electronic devices. ic certification (Innovation, Science and Economic Development Canada Certification, formerly Industry Canada Certification) is a mandatory certification to ensure products comply with Canada’s radio spectrum, electromagnetic compatibility (EMC) and safety standards.
 Whether it is mobile phones, routers or household appliances, products cannot legally enter the Canadian market without passing IC Certification.
 This guide comprehensively interprets the core requirements of IC Certification, helping you efficiently access the North American market.

 IC Compliance Services Canada Guide(图1)